 Suzi is also president of Monroe’s Community Improvement Corporation, and of the Warren County Municipal League.
 She has served on many local boards and committees, including the Monroe School District’s IT Committee, Facilities Steering Committee, the City of Monroe’s Fiscal Planning and Supervision Commission, and City Plan Steering Committee.

 Suzi is an enthusiastic supporter of non-profit organizations that work to improve the quality of life in Butler County.
 She has served as a board member and president of Supports To Encourage Low-Income Families (SELF).
 SELF is a community action agency that provides education and skills training to low income residents of Butler County, to enable them to live as self-sufficient members of the community.

 She is also a founding member of the Monroe Lending Library, a community library in Monroe Ohio that is funded by donations and staffed by volunteers.

 In 2007, when Suzi saw a need for a community newspaper in Monroe, she started the Monroe Observer, a free monthly newspaper (print and on-line) devoted to reporting Monroe’s news to its residents.
-Suzi continues to publish the on-line Monroe version, and an expanded Monroe/Trenton print edition is now published by David Eck.
+David Eck took over the print edition in 2013, and the online version is currently available as an archive.

 Small Business Owner